allenweiss/wundergroundPWS_info/README.md

 If you connect a weather station to Wunderground, this is a very simple way to see your data over time in a user-friendly way, search a date plus get a forecast.

-This script uses the wunderground apis to get historical and current wunderground data for your station and presents the results.
+This python script uses the wunderground apis to get historical and current wunderground data for your station and presents the results.
 It also gives you forecasts for your specific area.

 All you need to input in the python code is your station ID, your API and an estimate of how many weeks of data you have at Wunderground (see below in Set Up).